 2 – Special Events at Epcot

 Typically during the summer, Epcot celebrates with their annual Sounds Like Summer Concert Series, where guests can rock along with lively tribute bands.
 These take place in the America Gardens Theater and are included with park admission to Epcot.
 In the past, bands have included Hotel California- A Salute to the Eagles and DSB- A Tribute to Journey (among many others).

-Also, Guardians of the Galaxy- Awesome Mix Live!
-Is set to return to Epcot in 2019, and will take place June 14ththrough August 18th.
+Also, Guardians of the Galaxy- Awesome Mix Live! is at Epcot.
 During the show, Star-Lord and Gamora from the film Guardians of the Galaxy perform songs for the crowd from Star-Lord’s Awesome Mixtapes.
 If you’re in Epcot and are looking for something to enjoy while giving your feet a break, these concerts are must-sees!

 1 – Experience 4thof July at Disney